estellederrien/vue-node-mysql-generated/README.md

  ## How to ?
   - 1. Find an old Mysql DB, with some gud ol' data ...
   - 2. Generate all Mysql Db models in the models directory in 2 seconds, using the <a href="https://github.com/sequelize/sequelize-auto/">Sequelize Auto module CLI</a>.

-  - Trigger NPM START and Pops, that's all, you have all ur sequelize REST CRUD routes ready to get used, even with WHERE clauses params, jointures and more :<b> No need to write back end code no more, in a relational env , ah ah ah </b>!
+  - Trigger NPM START and Pops, that's all, you have all ur sequelize REST CRUD routes ready to get used, even with WHERE clauses params, jointures (U have to specify it in init-models.js before) , and more :<b> No need to write back end code no more, in a relational env , ah ah ah </b>!
 And you still can add a middleware with ease ( Demo comin soon), Life is cool, now  !
 Ah ah ah !
   ## Latest depot news :
   - Qs params serializer is needed when doing axios GET queries !
   - GenericAxiosServices.js is not used no more, it is useless.
 Axios queries are now queriying generic_crud_mysql.js directly.